Dean (education)

 Dean is a title employed in academic administrations such as colleges or universities for a person with significant authority over a specific academic unit, over a specific area of concern, or both.
 In the United States and Canada, deans are usually university professors who serve as the heads of a university's constituent colleges and schools.
 Deans are common in private preparatory schools, and occasionally found in middle schools and high schools as well.

 Origin

 A "dean" (Latin: decanus) was originally the head of a group of ten soldiers or monks.
 Eventually an ecclesiastical dean became the head of a group of canons or other religious groups.

 When the universities grew out of the cathedral schools and monastic schools, the title of dean was used for officials with various administrative duties.

 Use

 Bulgaria and Romania

 In Bulgarian and Romanian universities, a dean is the head of a faculty, which may include several academic departments.
-Every faculty unit of university or academy.
-The dean can appoint his deputies: a vice dean of university work and vice dean of science activity.
+The dean can appoint deputies, for example, a vice dean of university work or a vice dean of science activity.

+Russia

+In Russian universities, a dean (декан) is default name for the head of a faculty, which is the equivalent of a department.
+The administrative body of a faculty is called a "decanate" (деканат).